This tutorial will cover:

 Exporting/Importing an Object under wrap

-The purpose of this tutorial is to demonstrate basic functionalities of different key types, Authkey, Asymmetric and Wrapkeys.
-We start with a fresh YubiHSM 2 configuration and we will proceed in generating a new Authkey.
-Then we generate an Asymmetric key for signing purposes.
+The purpose of this tutorial is to demonstrate basic functionalities of different key types: Authentication Key, Asymmetric Key and Wrap Key.
+We start with a fresh YubiHSM 2 configuration and we will proceed in generating a new Authentication Key.
+Then we generate an Asymmetric Key for signing purposes.
 We will sign an arbitrary amount of data and verify that our signature is correct.
 Part of this documentation is to demonstrate how to back up a key on a second YubiHSM 2.
-We will do so by wrapping the Asymmetric key and re-importing it into the same device.
+We will do so by wrapping the Asymmetric Key and re-importing it into the same device.

 Before reading this document you should be familiar with concepts such as: